Plague of Cyprian

 The Plague of Cyprian was a pandemic which afflicted the Roman Empire from about AD 249 to 262, or 251/2 to 270.
 The plague is thought to have caused widespread manpower shortages for food production and the Roman army, severely weakening the empire during the Crisis of the Third Century.
-Its modern name commemorates St. Cyprian, bishop of Carthage, an early Christian writer who witnessed and described the plague, in his treatise On the Plague.
-The agent of the plague is highly speculative due to sparse sourcing, but suspects have included smallpox, measles, and viral hemorrhagic fever (filoviruses like the Ebola virus).
-The pandemic attacked everyone, "just and unjust", and the response to it has strong ties to Christian beliefs and religion.
+Its modern name refers to Cyprian (c.
+210–258), a bishop of Carthage and early Christian writer who documented the plague in his treatise On the Plague.
+Its pathogen has not been identified; possibilities include smallpox, measles, and viral hemorrhagic fever (filoviruses like the Ebola virus).
+Cyprian noted that the plague attacked the "just and unjust" alike, and the response to it has strong ties to Christian beliefs and religion.